etherCrossroads/CrossroadsCoin/README.md

    totalSupply is calculus of rate(x).
 So, the finally relationship of y and x is y= iniRate\*x- x^2/(2\*k) (0 <= x <= 1000000), the        example image is:

    ![Supply Ether Curve](docs/img/supply_ether_curve.jpg)

-## Exchange Fee
-   Exchange CRC and redeem ether should pay a certain percentage of the handling fee.
-It is defined by CRC contract, the value is 1/10000 and it is can't adjust.

 ## Donate
    The ETH address of development is 0x60482a3dF6E9b0b268888f095E8A615680db47bE, thanks for you encouragement.